 Guests will need to bring their own bedding, pillows, towels, and soap.
 Garbage bags are needed to pack out trash, and guests are asked to clean the cabin prior

 to leaving.
-Cell phone service is minimal in the area.
+Cell phone service is good at the cabin.

 The cabin is located in the Fleecer Mountain Range approximately 15 miles south of Butte.
 A horse corral and grassy pasture are adjacent to the cabin.